-The four-season Therm-A-Rest NeoAir XTherm sleeping pad is perfect for lightweight expeditions in rugged environments, both summer and winter, thanks to its innovative tapered design and materials, which eliminate bulk, making it possible to pack the ground pad to the size of a one-liter water bottle.
+The four-season Therm-A-Rest NeoAir XTherm sleeping pad is perfect for lightweight bikepacking expeditions in rugged environments, both summer and winter, thanks to its innovative tapered design and materials, which eliminate bulk, making it possible to pack the ground pad to the size of a one-liter water bottle.

 Available in two sizes: The Regular measures 72x20x2.5″ inflated, packs to 9×4″, and weighs 15 oz; The Large measures 77x25x2.5″ inflated, packs to 11×4.5″, and weighs 20oz.
-Stuff sack and repair kit are included.
+A stuff sack and repair kit are included.
 Made in the USA.

-Sea to Summit Comfort Light Insulated Mat
+5. Sea to Summit Ultralight Insulated Air Sleeping Pad

-Pressure on one cell does not affect surrounding cells.
+Pressure on one cell does not affect the surrounding cells.
 These Air Sprung Cells evenly distribute weight and contour perfectly to the body.

 The liquid-extruded anti-microbial TPU bonds permanently to the shell fabric, virtually eliminating delamination and preventing internal mold growth from mouth inflation.
 Internal convection is prevented by Thermolite, radiant heat-loss by non-woven, silent Exkin Platinum.

-The COMFORT LIGHT SERIES features a hybrid layer construction for low weight and packed volume.
+The LIGHT SERIES features a hybrid layer construction for low weight and packed volume.
 In the torso area the mat is divided into upper and lower chambers – offset dot-welds in this area double the resolution of cells, providing greater support and insulation.